-You’re not quite done with your wine tasting adventures – after all, you might have only visited just a handful of the twenty-plus wineries in the Grand Valley.
+You’re not quite done with your wine tasting adventures – after all, you might have only visited just a handful of the twenty-plus wineries in Grand Junction.
 But since this is a day to take it easy, hire a limousine or shuttle to take you to the more outlying wineries around Grand Junction and Palisade.
 Not only will your driver give you a tour of the area, you’ll get to safely taste more delectable wines and not worry about driving yourself.

 Today’s winery tour includes Two Rivers, and Reeder Mesa.
 Because of their locales, get ready to experience some breathtakingly remote Colorado scenery at these places.

-Your mini-holiday in the Grand Valley is almost over, so celebrate your final night with one of the area’s finest dining experiences at 626 on Rood, known for its creative interpretations of American cuisine, or drop by local Italian favorite Il Bistro Italiano.
+Your mini-holiday in Grand Junction is almost over, so celebrate your final night with one of the area’s finest dining experiences at 626 on Rood, known for its creative interpretations of American cuisine, or drop by local Italian favorite Il Bistro Italiano.
 If you didn’t get to visit all the wineries and do all the activities you were hoping to, remember you can always come back for another visit soon.